radicalio/react-dropmenu/README.md

 ```

 It should be noted that these examples are all for Content Panel types.
 Content
 Panels are shown from an item in a DropMenu.
+The JSON shown is only the portion
+that relates to the DropMenu item and its Content Panel.

-3 levels of page objects are shown in
+For example 3 levels of page objects are shown in the `ListList` panel type.
-the ListList JSON example, but by looking at the image you can tell that...
+The image as shown would be created with 4 levels.

+- `NavBar` -> the JSON is supplied here.
+This is the top level, and is an array of `page` objects.
-- 'All': page object, which is used as a MenuAnchor
+- `MenuAnchor` -> each `page` object in the array is used with a `MenuAnchor`
-- 'All' has an items array of children, which are being used to display a Drop Menu
-- 'Ideas' (the top level shown in the JSON) is one of the children of this array,
-and is of type `ListList`.
-It is being used to show a Content Panel with 3
+- `DropMenu` -> as part of a `MenuAnchor`, a `DropMenu` is created using the `items` array of the
+`page` which provided to the `MenuAnchor`
+- Each page in a `DropMenu` is potentially a further array of `pages` (for List or ListList types)

+Example [JSON data](https://github.com/radicalio/react-dropmenu/blob/master/demo/src/MOCK_DATA.js) is in the 'demo' directory.

 ## Installation